 Different analysis techniques are used depending upon the type of question.
 For example, for single response questions, the number of respondent IDs answering in particular way are counted.
+For example, the percentage of respondents ‘very satisfied’.
 Whereas, for multiple response questions the number of ‘yes responses’ are summed.
-The percentage of all respondents is calculated for both.
-The percentage of respondents to each Likert Scale category are counted.
-Whereas for numeric scales an average score can be calculated.
+The percentage of all respondents is calculated for both types of question.
+The average score can be calculated for numeric scales.

 Cross tabulation of question results by demographics or other questions adds further depth of insights.

 Qualitative data analysis involves coding the open ended questions.
 These include questions with an ‘other’ response or a ‘please comment’.
 Coding counts the number of times a word is stated and allocating it a code.
 The frequency of codes can then be counted as well.
 To be displayed as a statement or chart to show that ‘X people thought Y’.

 Wireframe chart templates are created for quantitative analysis.
 Bar charts work well for showing counts or percentages.
 The bars can break down categories of response for easy comparison.